The Art of Descriptive Writing

 With telling vs. showing out of the way, it’s time to take a look at two times when you will want to use telling language deliberately: narrative exposition and indirect exposition.

-Narrative exposition occurs when an author inserts various background information into the middle of a story.
-This generally includes important context regarding a characters’ prior experiences, major plot events, or settings.
-This information can be front-loaded into the beginning of a scene, but is usually more skillfully executed when dispersed throughout a longer scene involving at least some action.
+Narrative exposition occurs when an author inserts various pieces of background information into the middle of a story.
+This generally includes important context regarding a character’s prior experiences, major plot events, or settings.
+This information can be front-loaded into the beginning of a scene, but is more skillfully executed when dispersed throughout a longer scene involving at least some action.

 So then, how do you decide how much exposition to include, when, and in what form?